thehenchnerd

 My Journey: Learning to See Through Fitness Lies

-Twenty-five years ago, I eagerly stepped into the gym, determined to build muscle and get fit.
-Bro science and fitness industry lies bombarded me from magazines, TV shows, and fellow gym-goers who claimed to know what worked.
 I remember obsessively chugging protein shakes, overtraining every muscle group, and wondering why the promised results never came.
 You want to see examples of bro science?
 Step back into the 1990’s…. not that things are much better these days.

-Over the years, I realised that much of what I believed was based on outdated myths designed to sell supplements or workout programmes.
 Through extensive research, study, and hands-on experience, I learned to separate the science from the hype.
 Now, my mission is to help others avoid wasting time and money on fitness advice that doesn’t work.
+This article is an expansion on my main pillar article myths about muscle building: the ultimate truth.

 What is Bro Science?